 Merrell’s VP of product development, Shaun Bohnsack, told OBJ it takes 5,000 hours to field test products that come out of the Merrell Test Lab.

-“It’s definitely something that’s not on a normal timeline for commercial development, so the Test Lab is able to run parallel and release products when we feel they’re proven and ready,” Bohnsack says.
+“It’s definitely something that’s not on a normal timeline for commercial development, so the Test Lab is able to run parallel and release products when we feel they’re proven and ready,” Bohnsack said.
 “Our athletes are key in using our products hard and giving us feedback for development.”

 Merrell works with athletes including 2021USA Half Marathon Trail Champion Rachel Tomajczyk to test and refine its Merrell Test Lab products.

 “As an elite trail runner, I am constantly faced with changing weather and terrain conditions and I need a shoe that can keep up,” Tomajczyk wrote in a press release.
 “What the MTL products offer me is the confidence I need to hit the trail and outperform my competition while pushing myself to perform my best.”

 Merrell is owned by Wolverine World Wide Inc. (NYSE: WWW).